wilzbach/docs.asyncy.com/storyscript/README.md

 1. All dependencies are gathered and prepared for execution.
 1. The Asyncy Engine is prepared with the Stories as first-class assets for swift execution.
-1. Every Storyscript is executed allowing them to register with the gateway, cron, etc.
+1. Every Storyscript is executed allowing them to register with event-based services.

 #### Execution